Published by Ballantine Books

 I would have to try.

 (I made those up, they aren’t in the story but that style is) was beautifully included in the context of the book.
-It broke up the fluid writing of the rest of the book and reflected the chaos of a moment, or a thought process, and it was brilliantly used.
+It broke up the fluid writing of the rest of The Columbus Affair and reflected the chaos of a moment or a thought process, and it was brilliantly used.